PeterConstable/PythonTutorial/7_Intro_Functions_Flow_Control.md

 First, at a higher level, there are elements that make up the function:

 * A function definition statement that gives the function a name
-* Parameters that the function take as input and that impact what it does
+* Parameters taken as input into the function and that impact what it does
 * A block of statements that comprise what the function does
 * Results that it returns to the caller